citp/privacy-policy-historical/m/mo/mon/monstertemplate.com.md

 **Questions or Suggestions**

-  * If you have questions or suggestions about this privacy policy, or your own personal information, please e-mail us at [privacy@templatemonster.com](mailto:privacy@templatemonster.com).
+  * If you have questions or suggestions about this privacy policy, or your own personal information, please leave us a note [here](http://support.template-help.com/index.php?/Tickets/Submit).